Haditha massacre: Killings and immediate aftermath

-Eman Waleed, a nine-year-old child who witnessed the incident, described the U.S. Marines entering their house.
+Iman Walid, a nine-year-old child who witnessed the incident, described the Marines entering their house.
 She said:

 I couldn't see their faces very well - only their guns sticking in to the doorway.
 I watched them shoot my grandfather, first in the chest and then in the head.
 Then they killed my granny.

+About an hour after the bombing, US marines opened fire on a group of men in the street.
+It is unclear how many were injured, but a 27-year-old man named Mamdouh Ahmed Hamad was mortally wounded after getting shot in the head.
+He died an hour later after being airlifted to Al-Asad Airbase.

-The director of the local hospital in Haditha, Dr Wahid, said that the 24 bodies were brought in two American humvees to the hospital around midnight on November 19.
-While the Marines claim that the victims had been killed by shrapnel from the roadside bomb and that the men were saboteurs, Dr Wahid said that there were "no organs slashed by shrapnel in any of the bodies".
+The director of the local hospital in Haditha, Dr. Wahid, said two American Humvees brought the 24 bodies to the hospital around midnight on November 19.
+While the Marines claim that the victims had been killed by shrapnel from the roadside bomb and that the men were saboteurs, Wahid said that there were "no organs slashed by shrapnel in any of the bodies".
 He further claimed that it appeared that "the victims were shot in the head and chest from close range."

 Soon after the killings, the mayor of Haditha, Emad Jawad Hamza, led an angry delegation of elders to the Haditha Dam Marine base reportedly complaining to the base captain.

-The Marine Corps paid $38,000 total to the families of 15 of the dead civilians.
+The Marine Corps paid US$38,000 total to the families of 15 of the dead civilians.

 Evidence about the killings

-Video shot by the co-founder of the Hammurabi Human Rights Organization, Taher Thabet, which instigated Tim McGirk's original Time magazine article, and cellphone photos reportedly taken by one of the Marines the day after the killings have been put forth as evidence that the killings were methodical and without resistance.
-The video shot by Thabet showed the bodies of the women and children with gunshot wounds, bullet holes in the interior walls of the house, and bloodstains on the floor.
+Video shot by the co-founder of the Hammurabi Human Rights Organization (HHRO), Taher Thabet, which instigated Tim McGirk's original Time magazine article, and cellphone photos reportedly taken by one of the Marines the day after the killings have been put forth as evidence that the killings were methodical and without resistance.
+The video showed the bodies of the women and children with gunshot wounds, bullet holes in the interior walls of the house, and bloodstains on the floor.
 Insufficient evidence has come to light to account for insurgents hiding in the houses that first came under attack.

-McGirk's first article online stated that the Hammurabi Human Rights Group "coordinated with Human Rights Watch".
-A correction was issued when no official links could be confirmed.
-McGirk, who was based in Jerusalem, declined to testify at the hearings.